 Check www.anthemAV.com periodically for ARC software updates.
 The download contains revision history, which may also indicate that the processor requires an update for the ARC version to work correctly.

 If a newer version is posted and you would like to use it, check your current version:

-- Run Anthem Room Correction in Advanced mode. - Click on Help then click on About.
+- · Run Anthem Room Correction. - Click on About.
 The version number will be displayed.

 Proceed only if your version is not the latest: